DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "With two parties."

 With sword's point...
-Shamshir's pointed end, Farin stabbed remaining mark.
+Shamshir's pointed end, Farin stabbed remaining <span title="Left by spirits">trace</span>.

 "Split our group into two.
-Standby squad  to burn remnants of the nest here, and another pursuit squad.
+Standby squad to burn remnants of the nest here, and another squad to pursuit them.
-It should be fine to split roughly fifty fifty.
+It should be fine to split us roughly fifty fifty.
 I leave personnel selection to you."

 "What a boring <span title="jp. 常套策 furi. セオリーPlan is more appropriate but theory is what author wants">theory</span>.